 Sequential morphological ultrasound changes of the endocervical canal with cervical incompetence can be remembered using the mnemonic:

 T-shaped (normal internal cervical os)

-In obsteric and gynaecological imaging, the cervical length (CL) is defined as the length between the internal cervical os and the external cervical os.
+In obstetric and gynecological imaging, the cervical length is defined as the distance between the internal cervical os and the external cervical os.

 the cervical length is most accurately assessed on a transvaginal scan with an empty bladder